-Generally speaking, a bear market refers to a strong market downtrend that presents significant falling prices over a relatively short period of time.
-When compared to traditional markets, cryptocurrency markets are smaller and thus more volatile.
-Therefore, it is quite common to see stronger and prolonged crypto bear markets, where 85% price drops are not that rare.
+The term bull market refers to a positive trend in the prices of a market.
+It is broadly used not only in the cryptocurrency space but also in the traditional markets.
+In short, a bull market concerns to a strong market uptrend that presents meaningful rising prices over a relatively short period of time.
+When compared to traditional markets, cryptocurrency markets are smaller and consequently more volatile.
+Therefore, it is quite common to see strong and consistent bull runs, where a 40% price increase in 1 or 2 days is quite common.

-While a 20% drop in market prices is usually regarded as the beginning of a bearish trend, most signs of an impending bear market are not that obvious.
-Traders and analysts use numerous tools and systems to help them recognize other, less obvious, bearish signals and trends.
-Examples include moving averages (MAs), the Moving Average Convergence Divergence (MACD), the Relative Strength Index (RSI), the On-Balance Volume (OBV), and other technical analysis indicators.
+While a 20% increase in market prices is often regarded as the start of a bullish trend, most signs of an impending bull market are not that clear.
+Traders and analysts use various tools and systems to help them recognize signals and trends.
+A few examples of technical analysis indicators include moving averages (MAs), the Moving Average Convergence Divergence (MACD), the Relative Strength Index (RSI), the On-Balance Volume (OBV).

 The opposite of a bull market is a bear market, which takes place when investors are feeling pessimist.
 Falling prices (bearish trend) create a negative market sentiment and as traders feel less confident, they tend to sell more and more, causing a further decrease in prices and often what is known as capitulation.

 Economists say that between 1929 and 2014, there have been 25 bull markets and 25 bear markets in the US.
 The average bear market loss was -35%, while the average bull market gain was roughly +104%.
 These trends reflect how market momentum sustains the continuous price increases (on bull markets) and decreases (on bear markets).